Comcast's Internet Essentials Continues to Gain Momentum, Connects More Than 220,000 Families or 900

 Comcast's Internet Essentials Continues to Gain Momentum, Connects More Than 220,000 Families or 900,000 Low-Income Americans to the Power of the Internet at Home

-"Thanks to community leaders and schools nationwide, more than 220,000 families or 900,000 low-income Americans now have the opportunity to use the power of the Internet at home to get ahead in work, education, and life, just by doing things online that many of us take for granted, such as completing homework, applying for a job, researching a health condition, or paying a bill," said Lopez.
-"Together, with cities like Houston, we are making real and significant progress in closing the digital divide in America."
+"Thanks to community leaders and schools nationwide, more than 220,000 families or 900,000 low-income Americans now have the opportunity to use the power of the Internet at home to get ahead in work, education, and life, just by doing things online that many of us take for granted, such as completing homework, applying for a job, researching a health condition, or paying a bill," said Cohen.
+"Together, with cities like Miami, we are making real and significant progress in closing the digital divide in America."

 The momentum of Internet Essentials continues to increase.
 Since the program's launch in August 2011, Internet Essentials has enrolled upwards of 50,000 new families every six months.
-In the first six months of 2013, 70,000 new families have signed up.
+In the last six months alone, 70,000 new families have signed up.
 In addition, Comcast has distributed more than 18,000 subsidized computers; trained nearly 20,000 people; publicized the program in more than 4,000 school districts and more than 30,000 schools; broadcast nearly 2 million public service announcements and partnered with nearly 7,000 community based organizations, agencies, and officials to help spread the word about the program.

 2013 Internet Essentials Enhancements: